 In August 1971, David Bowie's manager Tony Defries had 500 promo LPs pressed to secure him and other Mainman artist Dana Gillespie a record deal.
 This promo album, featuring seven songs by David on side A and five by Dana Gillespie on the flip, is often being referred to as the BOWPROMO white-label album.
-The LP came in generic white outer and inner sleeves and had no printed labels, so its matrix number (BOWPROMO 1A-1/1B-1) is the only way to safely identify it.
+The LP came in generic white outer and inner sleeves.
+Some copies had printed GEM labels, whereas others, like the one illustrated on this page, had plain white labels.
+For these copies, the matrix number (BOWPROMO 1A-1/1B-1) is the only way to safely identify it.
 Most of the Bowie songs on this promo LP would appear four months later on Hunky Dory.
 However, as the recording and mixing of that album had not yet been finished, it transpired that the BOWPROMO LP contained two songs that would not end up on any official album for the next 20 years in any versionBowie's 'Bombers' and Gillespie's 'Lavender Hill'.
 Besides, it features marginally to very different early mixes/versions.

 |Matrix number of A-side||Label of B-side|

 Oh!
 You Pretty Things: side A opens with a version of 'Oh!
 You Pretty Things' that sounds very close to the Hunky Dory version, but with a few subtle differences.
 Bowie's vocal is slightly more upfront on the Hunky Dory version, while the piano on the BOWPROMO version sounds much more 'spatious'.
 The only genuine difference that is detectable though is the amount of reverb used on the chorus.
 The BOWPROMO uses this on both the main and backing vocals, whereas the album version uses much less, if any, for both.